cyberbotics/webots/docs/reference/proto-definition.md

 ### Interface

-A PROTO node is defined in a PROTO file.
-A PROTO file ends with a `.proto` extension.
+A PROTO node is defined in a PROTO file which is a text file ending with a `.proto` extension.

 #### Header